A Distinctive Achievement Honors Thesis

 Restricted

 This option secures the body of the thesis for a period of two years.
 Selection of this option required that an invention disclosure (ID) be filed with the Office of Technology Management (OTM) prior to submission of the final honors thesis and confirmed by OTM.
 At the end of the two-year period, the work will be released automatically for Open Access unless a written request is made to extend this option for an additional year.
-The written request for an extension should be sent 30 days prior to the end of the two-year period to the Honors College Records Department, 10 Schreyer Honors College, The Pennsylvania State University, University Park, PA 16802, or by e-mail to honorsthesis@psu.edu.
+The written request for an extension should be sent 30 days prior to the end of the two-year period to the Schreyer Honors College, 10 Schreyer Honors College, The Pennsylvania State University, University Park, PA 16802, or by e-mail to SHCAcademics@psu.edu.
 Please note: No one will be able to view your work under this option.

 Electronic submission of the final honors thesis became a requirement in spring semester of 2010.
 Both the mandatory draft submission and the final copy must be submitted online.